-According to the American Community Survey estimates for 2018, shown in Figure 5.2, the city of Savannah is estimated to have had 73.6% of its workers driving to work alone and 78.5% of the workers in Chatham County drove alone to work, as compared to 79.5% in the state and 76.4% in the U.S., Effingham and Richmond Hill have about 85% of their workers driving alone.
-Percentages of carpooling, transit, biking and walking in both Chatham County and the city of Savannah were higher compared to both the state and US percentages.
+According to the American Community Survey estimates for 2018, shown in Figure 5.2, the city of Savannah has 73.6% of its workers driving to work alone, and 78.5% of the workers in Chatham County drove alone to work, as compared with 79.5% in the state and 76.4% in the U.S..
+Effingham and Richmond Hill have about 85% of their workers driving alone.
+Percentages of carpooling, transit, biking and walking in both Chatham County and the city of Savannah were higher compared with both the state and U.S. percentages.
 The city of Savannah also exhibits a high percentage of walking (4.2%) and biking (2.1%).